 After the first few weeks following birth, breastfed babies start to feed less often and sleep for longer periods at night.
 You can be reassured that your breastfed infant probably is eating enough if he or she:

 Your baby might not be eating enough if he or she doesn't appear satisfied, even after feeding, and cries constantly or is irritable.
 Call your baby's doctor if you notice any of these signs.

 Remember that after about a month, breastfed babies tend to have fewer bowel movements than they did before.
-When your child is around 2 months old, he or she may not have a bowel movement after each feeding, or even every day.
+When your baby is around 2 months old, he or she may not have a bowel movement after each feeding, or even every day.
 If your infant still hasn't had a bowel movement after 3 days, call your doctor.